The Sector 3 Voyage has begun.

 - Level 1 cells – we dub ye Loot cells

 - Level 2 cells – we call ye Treasure cells

-The Amacrine Adventure zone is found sandwiched in the middle of the retina in a volume called the Inner Nuclear Layer.
+The Amacrine Adventure zone is found sandwiched in the middle of the retina in a volume called the Ganglion Cell Layer.
 Cells with somas found here relay information from photoreceptors to ganglion cells, which then send encoded stimuli down the optic nerve toward primary visual cortex.
 You can see a cross-section of this zone shown in teal below.
 The Red, Green, and Blue were zones mapped during the Countdown to Neuropia.

 We know ye may have a question or 3 before ye be ready to embark on this voyage…